DigitalSpacemen/MD2MSX/README.md

 ## About MD2MSX

 MD2MSX is a joystick adapter to connect a Mega Drive / Genesis controller to an MSX computer.
-It is compatible with the [JoyMega](https://frs.badcoffee.info/hardware/joymega-en.html) adapter.
+Software that works with the [JoyMega](https://frs.badcoffee.info/hardware/joymega-en.html) adapter should also work with the MD2MSX.

 This is a hardware project by retro computing enthusiasts.
 We are not experts. **USE AT YOUR OWN RISK!** Please make sure to read the [Usage Notes](#important-usage-notes) first.